Blogs in the spotlight

 1st C: Composition

-Pure gold is too pliable and therefore not suitable for making jewellery.
-That's why we're always talking about a gold alloy, a combination of gold and other metals.
+Pure gold is too pliable and therefore not suitable for jewellery.
+That's why we use gold alloy, a combination of gold and other metals.

 2nd C: Colour